 When to use JPEG images

-- images on pages and blog posts.
+- pages and blog posts.

 When to use PNG images